-The Interdisciplinary Art Practices seminar investigates the exploratory character of art and design work in the interdisciplinary modalities of contemporary culture and the city.
-In the present context, where artists and designers must respond to challenges of global magnitude and local impacts, engage with cross-cultural, often conflicting conditions, and operate in disparate economic and societal realms, the need for increased engagement and collaboration is paramount.
-Thus, and frequently, the complexity present in the contexts of action—economic, social, political, cultural, and ecological— requires interdisciplinary approaches accompanied by cross-pollinating knowledge and skillsets.
+The Interdisciplinary Art and Design Practices Seminar investigates art and design work in the interdisciplinary modalities of contemporary culture and the city.
+As artists and designers respond to challenges of global magnitude and local impact, engage with cross-cultural and often conflicting conditions, and operate in disparate economic and societal realms, the need for increased engagement and collaboration is paramount.
+The complexity present in the context of action—economic, social, political, cultural, and ecological— frequently requires interdisciplinary approaches accompanied by cross-pollinating knowledge and skill sets.

 Fundamental goals of the seminar are:

-- To expose the student to methods, techniques and positions of various interdisciplinary art and design practices:
+- to expose students to methods, techniques, and positions of interdisciplinary art and design practices;

-- To explore how art and design practices can engage with the public domain;
+- to explore how art and design practices can engage with the public domain and the city;

-- To creatively explore the potentials of various media in the realization of ideas;
+- to creatively explore the potential of mediums in the realization of ideas; and

 - Student evaluation is based on the workshop projects, participation in class, and the final workshop portfolio.